benjachang12/benjachang12.github.io/_projects/05_lux.md

 collection: portfolio
 ---

-Lux is our baby.

----
+Lux is product of Cal Supermileage Vehicle Team's first venture into the Electric Urban Concept competition.